 The same training and testing datasets were used for calibrating and assessing theoretical models of rock thermal properties.
-As well as for the Bazhenov Formation considered within (Section 3.1.2) we investigated the effectiveness of three theoretical models for predicting thermal conductivity of the Domanic Formation: (1) Lichtenecker-Asaad model (equation 4), (2) Krischer-Esdorn model (equation 5), and (3) Lichtenecker-Rother model (equation 6).
+As well as for the Bazhenov Formation (Section 3.1.2), we investigated the effectiveness of three theoretical models for predicting the thermal conductivity of the Domanic Formation: Lichtenecker-Asaad model (equation 4), Krischer-Esdorn model (equation 5), and Lichtenecker-Rother model (equation 6).

-The Domanic Formation is comprised of six components: shale, siliceous rock, limestone, dolostone, kerogen, and oil.
-For lithological components, we imply rock components that (1) consist of one dominant and other minerals and (2) has physical properties which are mainly determined by the physical properties of the dominant mineral.
+The Domanic Formation present six components: shale, siliceous rock, limestone, dolostone, kerogen, and oil.
+For lithological components, we assumed that they consist of one main and secondary minerals and that physical properties are mainly determined by the physical properties of the dominant mineral.
 The dominant mineral in shale, siliceous rock, limestone and dolostone are illite, silicates (mainly chalcedony), calcite and dolomite, respectively.

 Theoretical model calibration requires data on rock thermal properties, volumetric fractions of rock-forming mineralogical components, and thermal properties of rock-forming mineralogical components.
 The data on the rock thermal properties were inferred from the results of thermal core logging, and the data on the volumetric fractions were inferred from the well-logging data.
-The data on the thermal properties of rock-forming minerals are inferred from Table 8.
+The data on the thermal properties of rock-forming minerals were inferred from Table 8.

-The model calibration implies the (1) application of reliable data to the thermal properties of rock-forming mineral components, (2) determination of correction factors for theoretical models in the directions parallel and perpendicular to the bedding plane, and (3) minimization of the mean relative discrepancy between measured and calculated rock thermal properties.
+The model calibration implies the (1) application of reliable data to the thermal properties of rock-forming mineral components, (2) determination of correction factors to theoretical models in the directions parallel and perpendicular to the bedding plane, and (3) minimization of the mean relative discrepancy between measured and calculated rock thermal properties.

 For the Domanic Formation rocks, the data on the volumetric fractions of the lithological rock-forming components were available.
 Thus, we assigned the upper constraint of the possible range for a given thermal property that was assumed equal to the value of the dominant mineral.
-The results of model calibrating accounting for thermal anisotropy are presented in Table 16
+The results of the model (Table 16) reveal that: